anandha-krishnan-r/CookieAnalyzer/Readme.md

 ### Steps to run
 To use the Cookie Analyzer project, follow these steps:

-1. Clone the Repository: Clone [or] download the project repository to your local machine.
+1. Clone [or] download the project repository to your local machine.

     ```bash
     git clone https://github.com/anandha-krishnan-r/CookieAnalyzer